glotzerlab/signac-docs/docs/source/projects.rst

 The Job Document
 ----------------

-In addition to the state point, additional metadata can be associated with your job in the form of simple key-value pairs using the job :py:attr:`~signac.Job.document`.
+In addition to the state point, additional metadata can be associated with your job in the form of simple key-value pairs using the job :py:attr:`~Job.document`.
 This *job document* is automatically stored in the job's workspace directory in `JSON`_ format.
-You can access it via the :py:attr:`~signac.Job.document` or the :py:attr:`~.signac.Job.doc` attribute.
+You can access it via the :py:attr:`Job.document` or the :py:attr:`Job.doc` attribute.

 .. _`JSON`: https://en.wikipedia.org/wiki/JSON